Incomplete records system

-Incomplete records system is unscientific, incomplete, inaccurate and unsystematic.
+An incomplete records system is unscientific, incomplete, inaccurate and unsystematic.
 Explain

-However, there is no such advantage in using the single-entry system or incomplete record system.
+However, there is no such advantage in using the single-entry or incomplete record system.
 These records are maintained by accounting novice people or small traders who are not officially required to maintain books of account.

-Considering the above differences with the double-entry system, we can observe the following limitations of incomplete record system:
+Considering the above differences with the double-entry system, we can observe the following limitations of an incomplete record system:

 - This system is inadequate and unscientific.